jorgenpt/bichrome/README.md

 `bichrome_config.json` is expected to live next to `bichrome-win64.exe` on Windows, and in `~/Library/Application Support/com.bitspatter.bichrome/bichrome_config.json` on macOS.

 You can find an example config in [example_config/bichrome_config.json][example_config].

+Profile names for Chrome and Edge can be a little bit opaque -- the standard profile name for both of them (i.e. the first profile created) is `Default`, and then it will create profiles named `Profile 1`, `Profile 2`, and so forth.
+These will (on Windows) each have a folder in `%localappdata%/Google/Chrome/User Data` or `%localappdata%/Microsoft/Edge/User Data`.
+It might be simplest to test each name in `bichrome_config.json` to identify them -- hopefully in the future there'll be a configuration UI.

+For Chrome, `hosted_domain` can be the name of a Google Apps domain that you've signed in to Chrome, in which case bichrome automatically determines which profile that is.

 [example_config]: example_config/bichrome_config.json